ibm-cloud-docs/security-services/support.md

 # Getting help and support for the core security services deployable architectures
 {: #help-support}

-If you experience an issue or have questions when you deploy a core security services deployable architecture, you can use the following resources before you open a support case.
+If you experience an issue or have questions when you deploy your core security services deployable architecture, you can use the following resources before you open a support case.
 {: shortdesc}